chensyCN/Agentic-RAG/README.md

 </div>

 A modular and extensible system of Retrieval-Augmented Generation (RAG) - with vanilla RAG and some prototype agentic RAG algorithms.

-## Key Features
+Our key features include:

 - **Research Prototype** - A minimal viable implementation for experimentation and academic exploration
 - **Modular Architecture** - Clean, decoupled codebase designed for easy customization and extension